morristech/Add2Inbox/README.md

 _Works on Android 4.0+_

-Add2Inbox is a super simple way to redirect content from Intent.ACTION_SENDTO intents to user emails.
+Add2Inbox is a super simple way to redirect content from Intent.ACTION_SEND intents to user emails.
 Configuration is simple and straightforward, and only requires the user to accept the permission request from Android’s AccountManager.**

 #**Setup**